 My FND symptoms might kick in after I pick up the glass and cause me to squeeze the glass more tightly than necessary(others with similar symptoms find they can’t grip the glass tight enough to pick it up).

 The signals to squeeze the glass were sent by my brain, but I don’t know it.
-To me, it feels like all I did was tell my hand to pick up the glass – I wasn’t aware that I also sent a signal to tighten my grip.
+To me, it feels like all I did was tell my hand to pick up the glass – the fact that I tightened my grip is a complete surprise.

 In my case, that hand tightening signal was likely caused by some stress at the moment, anything from a cold breeze to a moment of uncertainty or fear, to having a cold or similar bodily stress.
 Or it may be a response by my body to some mental or emotional association I have with something in my environment.
 Instead of being fully aware of the stress, my brain sent the signal to squeeze the cup.

 Neurologists and psychologists have seen many patients over the years who have experienced trauma and then developed functional symptoms.

 These functional symptoms have varied between patients and over time, often encompassing urinary dysfunction, psychogenic non-epileptic seizures(PNES), gait dysfunction, movement disorders(tonic-clonic movements, myoclonic tics, and more), dystonia(muscle sets contracting and freezing that way), cognitive fogginess, weakness, or limb paralysis.

-Some patients have a history with mental illness and emotional trauma, some have a history of physical trauma, and others apparently have developed symptoms spontaneously.
+Some patients have a history of mental illness and emotional trauma, some have a history of physical trauma, and others apparently have developed symptoms spontaneously.